On the consistency of supervised learning with missing values

+There exist several approaches to build decision trees based on data sets containing missing data.
+These approaches can be divided into two parts: $(i)$ those for which the splitting mechanism omits missing data (namely Probabilistic splits, Block propagation and surrogate splits) and $(ii)$ those for which missing data are taken into account to build the splits (Missing incorporated in attributes, MIA).
+These approaches are detailed below.

+For the first set of approaches, in each cell, a splitting criterion (see equation~\ref{split_criterion_cart} in Appendix~\ref{sec:trees}) is computed for each variable $j \in \{1, \hdots, d\}$, based on observations that have non-missing entries $X_j$.
+The best split $(j^{\star}, z^{\star})$ (corresponding to a split at position $z^{\star}$ along variable $j^{\star}$), is then chosen as the one optimizing this criterion (see Algorithm~\ref{alg-split-missdata} in Appendix~\ref{sec:availablecase} for details).
+Since such an approach omits the missing data for building the best split, one need to specify a method to send partially-observed data down the tree.
+The following approaches propose different strategies.

-\paragraph*{Surrogate splits} Once the best split is chosen via Algorithm~\ref{alg-split-missdata}, surrogate splits search for a split on another variable that induces a data partition close to the original one.
-More precisely, for a selected split $(j^{\star}_0, z^{\star}_0)$, to observations send down the tree with no $j^{\star}_0$th variable, a new stump, \textit{i.e.}, a tree with one cut, is fitted to the response $\mathds{1}_{X_{j^{\star}_0}\leq z^{\star}_0}$, using variables $(X_j)_{j\neq j^{\star}_0}$.
+\paragraph{Surrogate splits} Surrogate splits search for a split on another variable that induces a data partition close to the original one.
+More precisely, for a selected split $(j^{\star}_0, z^{\star}_0)$, to send down the tree observations with no $j^{\star}_0$th variable, a new stump, \textit{i.e.}, a tree with one cut, is fitted to the response $\mathds{1}_{X_{j^{\star}_0}\leq z^{\star}_0}$, using variables $(X_j)_{j\neq j^{\star}_0}$.